 Overview – The Definition of Knowledge

 The definition of knowledge is one of the oldest questions of philosophy.
-Plato’s answer, that knowledge is justified true belief, stood for thousands of years – until a 1963 philosophy paper challenged this definition.
+Plato’s answer, that knowledge is justified true belief, stood for thousands of years – until a 1963 philosophy paper by philosopher Edmund Gettier challenged this definition.

-Edmund Gettier described two scenarios – now known as Gettier cases – where an individual has a justified true belief that is not knowledge.
+Gettier described two scenarios – now known as Gettier cases – where an individual has a justified true belief but that is not knowledge.

 Since Gettier’s challenge to the justified true belief definition, various alternative accounts of knowledge have been proposed.
 The goal of these accounts is to define ‘knowledge’ in a way that rules out Gettier cases whilst still capturing all instances of what we consider to be knowledge.

 A Level philosophy looks at 5 definitions of knowledge:

 It’s important to first distinguish the kind of knowledge we’re discussing in A level philosophy.
 Broadly, there are three kinds of knowledge:

 - Ability: knowledge how – e.g. “I know how to ride a bike”

 - Acquaintance: knowledge of – e.g. “I know Fred well”